Final Destination 5: Is this the end?

 Final Destination 5 starts off on a sour note, simply because the bridge collapse seems so contrived and unlikely.
 Also, the characters in Final Destination 5 are much less dynamic than in previous sequels.
 Nonetheless, Final Destination 5 serves up some memorable death scenes, one in an acupuncture accident and another during a gymnastics meet.
 To top it off there’s even a laser eye surgery death, probably a film first.
 The big “plot twist” of Final Destination 5 is that we are led to believe that one can trick Death by taking the life of someone else.
 One character, Peter Friedkin (Miles Fisher), becomes obsessed with this idea, which makes for an intriguing subplot as he tries to kill some of the other characters.
 It’s an interesting plot device, but thankfully not too much time is devoted to it before we also see Peter’s death.

-Final Destination 5 also sees the return of creepy coroner William Bludworth (Tony Todd).
+Final Destination 5 (purchase link) also sees the return of creepy coroner William Bludworth (Tony Todd).
 The character, who appeared in the first two films, has been one of the few ties linking any of the films together.
 He is also a human representation of Death for the series, although after five movies we still know almost nothing about him.
 It would have been nice to learn more about this character, but in the end each FD sequel has been basically a remake of the original.
 The 3-D effects of FD 5 been praised by some, but to me they didn’t seem especially impressive.
 There are a few moments when the effects grab you by surprise and jolt you out of your seat, but by and large the effects are merely average.

 Just when we thought we had FD 5 figured out, it turns out that FD 5 is actually a prequel to the original, as the surviving FD 5 characters end up perishing on Flight 180.
 So, the series goes full circle and ends off where it began.
 It’s interesting to me that FD 5 is the first of the sequels to explicitly revisit the plane crash of Flight 180.
 Was this at all controversial, considering the proximity of the release date to the 10th anniversary of 9/11?
 I imagine the original would never have been made if it was produced after 9/11.